Lu-Yanru/42-Fly-in/README.md

 - Connection reservation: `(zone_a, zone_b, turn)`
 - Transit reservation:    `(from_zone, to_zone, turn)`

-Transit reservations handle the restricted zone commit rule: a drone entering transit toward a restricted zone reserves the mid-transit cell, preventing another drone from entering the same connection simultaneously, and the destination cell is checked at planning time to ensure it will be free on arrival.
+Transit reservations handle the restricted zone commit rule: a drone entering transit toward a restricted zone also reserves the restricted zone for the next turn.
+This ensures that the drone will be able to arrive at the restricted zone next turn.

 #### A* search algorithm
 Each drone is routed using the **A*** algorithm to find the shortest path from start to end hub on the space-time graph respecting capacity constraints in the reservation table.